 Crater Lake National Park is another gorgeous US National Park that is best seen from the bicycle.
-There are 5 significant climbs up to the lake from all directions, and the 33 mile loop around the lake offers the best views you can get.
+There are 5 significant climbs up to the lake from all directions, and the 34 mile, 4k ft loop circling the lake offers the best views you can get.

 Cycling Crater Lake, Oregon